 In 2015, Aaron founded SongLab, an online songwriting community for emerging songwriters.
 The inaugural SongLab Series welcomed GRAMMY-winner Dave Yaden as special guest.

 In addition to working with other artists, Aaron performs as one-third of the pop trio, The Mots Nouveaux, alongside vocalists Emma Fitzpatrick and Amanda Wallace.
 The band celebrated their latest album release with a residency at Hotel Café, a six-month residency at the Montage Hotel in Beverly Hills, and residencies at Rockwood Music Hall and Sidewalk Café in New York.
 They were invited to join the lineup for the Broke L.A.
 Music Festival in downtown Los Angeles, where Lyynks music hailed their set as the “greatest revelation” of the festival, one that “really thrilled the crowd” of thousands at the Lounge Stage (GroundSounds.com).
-The Mots Nouveaux is recording a new album in Spring 2017 with co-producer Peter Barbee / Among Savages, with forthcoming tracks slated for early 2018 release.
+The Mots Nouveaux recorded a new EP in Spring 2017 with co-producer Peter Barbee / Among Savages, with forthcoming tracks slated for early 2018 release.

-In his spare time, Aaron enjoys playing the piano, traveling, eating, writing songs, making coffee, drinking coffee, collecting records, going for brisk walks, being near coffee, and composing brief autobiographical sketches in the third person.
+In his spare time, Aaron enjoys playing the piano, traveling, eating, writing songs, making coffee, drinking coffee, collecting records, going for brisk walks, being near coffee, and composing exhaustive autobiographical sketches in the third person.

 "Maybe, just maybe, a new Elton John might be just what the doctor ordered, someone who can bring a new life to the ancient music-hall/pop piano-man tradition, with clear-headed songs of genuinely witty lyrical oomph and, most of all, a historically informed musical depth--all delivered with style, grace, wit and elan, of course.
 Your candidate for such a new contender might very well be one Aaron Beaumont."
 John Payne, LA WEEKLY.